gardener/cluster-api-provider-gardener/blog/2025-07-cluster-api-provider-gardener.md

 CAPGa allows you to manage Kubernetes clusters using declarative `cluster.x-k8s.io` Cluster API manifests, with Gardener acting as the cloud-agnostic provider and cluster orchestrator.

-Specifically, CAPGa implements the Cluster API’s provider interfaces to manage Gardener’s [Shoot clusters](https://gardener.cloud/about/) as Cluster API `Cluster` resources.
+Specifically, CAPGa implements the Cluster API's provider interfaces to manage Gardener's [Shoot clusters](https://gardener.cloud/about/) as Cluster API `Cluster` resources.
 This allows users to provision, update, and delete clusters managed by Gardener via standard Cluster API tooling and workflows.

-The following figure illustrates the semantic mapping of Cluster API (CAPI) resources to Gardener API (GAPI) resources:
+The following figure illustrates the semantic bi-directional mapping of Cluster API (CAPI) resources to Gardener API (GAPI) resources and vice versa:

 ![Image showing the interaction of CAPI and Gardener through CAPGa](./static/capi-interaction-gardener-capga.svg)